SkylineCommunications/dataminer-docs/connector-help/connector_help/Delta_Electronics_HEC_1004.md

 ## About

-This driver monitors the **Delta Electronics HEC 1004** device via **SNMP**.
+This connector monitors the **Delta Electronics HEC 1004** device via **SNMP**.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 SNMP CONNECTION: